Cranial cruciate ligament rupture is one of the most common orthopaedic conditions seen in dogs.

 Cruciate ligament rupture can be acute or chronic.
 The acute injury is usually traumatic in origin and is most commonly associated with hyperextension and internal rotation of the leg.
 This can happen very quickly when the dog is running, playing, jumping, sliding on slippery floors or breaking suddenly.
 Chronic injury is usually the result of age related deterioration, obesity, conformation abnormalities or immune mediated diseases.
 In most cases many factors are involved.

 Cruciate ligament disease can affect any dog or cat although younger, active large breed dogs seem to be at high risk.
-Breeds often affected by the condition include Rottweilers, Labradors and Golden Retrievers
+Breeds often affected by the condition include Rottweilers, Labradors and Golden Retrievers, but can happen in our cross breeds too!

 Signs and symptoms